bayareala8s/training/Data-Engineering-on-AWS/Module-7/AWS-Transfer-Services/Setting-Up-AWS-Transfer-for-SFTP/README.md

 - **Check File Integrity**: Verify file integrity after transfer using checksums.

 By following these steps, you can efficiently transfer large files to AWS using Transfer Family services.

+Using multiple parallel connections can significantly speed up the transfer of large files with AWS Transfer Family.
+Here's a detailed guide on how to set up parallel transfers:

+### 1. **Set Up AWS Transfer Family**

+Ensure you have already set up an AWS Transfer Family server and created a user with appropriate permissions as described in the previous steps.

+### 2. **Choose an SFTP Client that Supports Parallel Transfers**

+Not all SFTP clients support parallel transfers.
+Some popular clients that do include:
+- **FileZilla**
+- **WinSCP**
+- **Cyberduck**

+### 3. **Configure Parallel Transfers in Your SFTP Client**

+#### **FileZilla**

+1. **Install and Open FileZilla**:
+   - Download and install FileZilla from the [official website](https://filezilla-project.org/).

+2. **Connect to Your AWS Transfer Family Server**:
+   - Open FileZilla.
+   - Go to `File > Site Manager`.
+   - Click `New Site` and fill in the details:
+     - Host: Your AWS Transfer Family server endpoint.
+     - Protocol: SFTP - SSH File Transfer Protocol.
+     - Logon Type: Normal.
+     - User: Your SFTP username.
+     - Key file: Browse and select your SSH private key file.

+3. **Set Up Parallel Transfers**:
+   - Go to `Edit > Settings`.
+   - Under `Transfers`, adjust the following settings:
+     - `Maximum simultaneous transfers`: Set this to a higher number, such as 10 or 20.
+     - `Limit for concurrent downloads/uploads`: Ensure these values are high enough to utilize multiple connections.

+4. **Start the Transfer**:
+   - Connect to the server using the settings saved in Site Manager.
+   - Drag and drop your files or directories into the queue.
+   - FileZilla will handle multiple parallel transfers according to your settings.

+#### **WinSCP**

+1. **Install and Open WinSCP**:
+   - Download and install WinSCP from the [official website](https://winscp.net/eng/index.php).

+2. **Connect to Your AWS Transfer Family Server**:
+   - Open WinSCP.
+   - Click `New Site` and fill in the details:
+     - File protocol: SFTP.
+     - Host name: Your AWS Transfer Family server endpoint.
+     - User name: Your SFTP username.
+     - Private key file: Browse and select your SSH private key file.

+3. **Set Up Parallel Transfers**:
+   - Before connecting, click `Advanced`.
+   - Under `Environment`, go to `SFTP`.
+   - Set `Number of allowed concurrent file transfers` to a higher number (e.g., 10 or 20).

+4. **Start the Transfer**:
+   - Connect using the saved session.
+   - Transfer your files using drag and drop or other file management options within WinSCP.

+#### **Cyberduck**

+1. **Install and Open Cyberduck**:
+   - Download and install Cyberduck from the [official website](https://cyberduck.io/).

+2. **Connect to Your AWS Transfer Family Server**:
+   - Open Cyberduck.
+   - Click the `Open Connection` button.
+   - Fill in the details:
+     - Server: Your AWS Transfer Family server endpoint.
+     - Username: Your SFTP username.
+     - Choose `SFTP (SSH File Transfer Protocol)` as the connection type.
+     - Use your SSH private key for authentication.

+3. **Set Up Parallel Transfers**:
+   - Cyberduck handles transfers slightly differently and does not have a specific setting for parallel transfers like FileZilla or WinSCP.
+However, it can handle multiple uploads/downloads simultaneously from its Transfer window.

+4. **Start the Transfer**:
+   - Connect to the server.
+   - Drag and drop files to the remote directory.
+   - Multiple files will be transferred simultaneously by default.

+### Tips for Efficient Parallel Transfers

+- **File Splitting**: For extremely large files, consider splitting them into smaller parts before transfer and reassembling them after the transfer.
+Tools like `split` and `cat` in Unix or third-party software in Windows can help with this.
+- **Monitoring**: Monitor the transfer to ensure no connections are dropped.
+If any issues arise, you can retry failed transfers.
+- **Network Optimization**: Ensure your network connection is stable and optimized for high-speed transfers.

+By configuring your SFTP client for parallel transfers, you can significantly reduce the time required to transfer large files using AWS Transfer Family.